-Sharna's career began in outback NSW after graduating from Charles Sturt University in 2014.
-Feeling at home having grown up in a small rural town herself, the experience as a sole clinician sprouted her interests in service models and all aspects of business management enthralled within.
-Sharna further developed this interest throughout many project management opportunities as she travelled, worked in various roles and grew her clinical skills.
+Sharna's career began in Bourke after graduating from Charles Sturt University in 2014.
+Feeling at home having grown up in a small rural town herself and with eyes opened to the true extend of allied health needs, the experience as a sole clinician sprouted her interests in service models and all aspects of business management.
+Sharna further developed this interest throughout many project management opportunities as she travelled and worked in various roles as she grew her clinical skills.
 Sharna settled with her family in Tamworth in 2020 shortly before founding Baisie in early 2021.

 Sharna's interest areas include early language development and play based therapies, school aged language development, supporting transitions to school and supporting families to access and navigate the National Disability Insurance Scheme (NDIS).
 Sharna has a special interest in adult voice therapy having worked with degenerative conditions, paralysis of vocal cords and common hyperfunctional voice disorders.